Best practices for navigation scenarios

 if (easyarPlugin.isMegaTrackerSupported() === false) {

 const message = `The current device does not support VK v1 and v2.
-Please refer to the WeChat official documentation: https://developers.weixin.qq.com/miniprogram/dev/framework/open-ability/visionkit/plane.html`;
+Please refer to the official WeChat documentation: https://developers.weixin.qq.com/miniprogram/dev/framework/open-ability/visionkit/plane.html`;

 wx.showModal({